NEW YORK (WABC) -- Heavy smoke from wildfires in Canada turned skies into a dull haze Wednesday and impacted flights in the New York City area.

 Delta is providing protective equipment for tarmac staff and said, "For those who work on the tarmac, we're having them come inside to where breakrooms are in between aircraft turns.
 We are also watching the forecasts which call for rain in NYC in the days ahead which should improve the air quality."

-Health officials are urged area residents to limit outdoor activities on Thursday as air quality was expected to remain at "unhealthy" to "very unhealthy" levels.
+Health officials are urged area residents to limit outdoor activities on Wednesday as air quality was expected to remain at "unhealthy" to "very unhealthy" levels with no improvements until Thursday at the earliest.

 The smoke has made for potentially dangerous conditions, especially for people with respiratory issues.
 Exposure to elevated fine particle pollution levels can affect the lungs and heart.